 Cybersecurity Specialists are found in almost every industry imaginable, with considerable variation in their role purposes and KPI’s.
 Despite this, employers look for and expect specific skills and qualities from applicants.

-A Cybersecurity Specialist at entry-career stage (0-2 years’ experience) may:
+A Cybersecurity Specialist at the entry-level stage (0-2 years experience) may:

 - Tasked with different testing tools.

 - Required to use different design techniques (e.g., OO.
 Top-down, structured analysis, component-based design), and tools.